 - Keep kids away from puddles and waterlogged areas.
 Children often like to have fun in or around such places but they are highly bacteria prone.

 - If you get drenched in the rain, remember to wash your eyes with clean water and pat dry the sides of your eyes the moment you are back home.

 - High humidity in the rainy season causes a lot of sweating.
 Don’t make a mistake of wiping your face especially the area around eyes with a handkerchief because it’s usually not that clean.
 Use a tissue instead.

-- Do not share your eye medicines, contact lens solutions/containers, towels and handkerchiefs with others.
+- Do not share your eye medicines, contact lens solutions/containers, towels, and handkerchiefs with others.

 - If you wear contact lenses, clean them thoroughly and try not to use them when you have an infection.

-- Wearing sunglasses when outdoor helps.
+- Wearing sunglasses when outdoors helps.

 - When going for a swim, see that the pool and the area around the pool is absolutely clean as bacterial infections lurk around unhygienic pools multifold during rains.

-In spite of all the possible measures if you still notice any symptom of an eye infection, please don’t self medicate by going to the nearest chemist and asking for eye drops.
+In spite of all the possible measures if you still notice any symptoms of an eye infection, please don’t self medicate by going to the nearest chemist and asking for eye drops.
 Go and see a doctor.